 How Lila Rose Became Pro-Life … and Catholic

-In time, she became educated about the abortion issue and wanted to act, speak out and help save some of the lives that were being taken.
+In time, she became educated about the abortion issue and wanted to act, to speak out, and help save some of the lives that were being taken.

-At 15, Rose started her organization Live Action (LiveAction.org), which she continues to lead today.
+At 15, Rose started her organization Live Action, which she continues to lead today.
 In 2006, Rose began her series of undercover videos of Planned Parenthood that revealed non-reporting of apparently illegal situations.
-Rose and friends would pose as minor, pregnant girls seeking abortions, while videotaping conversations with workers, and then later post the videos on YouTube.
+Rose and friends would pose as minor, pregnant girls seeking abortions, while videotaping conversations with workers, and then later posting the videos on YouTube.

 Live Action’s video investigations have placed serious scrutiny on the largest abortion provider in the country, including a more than $61-million loss of state funding, according to the group.
 The investigation in New Jersey led to an Illinois law that expanded the list of those who are obligated to report sex violations involving minors to authorities.

-Rose, who comes from a family of eight children, recently graduated from UCLA and is quickly becoming a pro-life leader.
-She spoke to Register correspondent Justin Bell at the March for Life Jan.
-23 about a variety of topics, including her conversion to Catholicism.
+Rose, who comes from a family of eight children, recently graduated from UCLA and is already becoming a pro-life leader.
+A few hours before the March for Life on Jan.
+23, she spoke to Register correspondent Justin Bell about a variety of topics, including her conversion to Catholicism.

-You converted to Catholicism not that long ago.
+You said you converted to Catholicism not that long ago.
 Can you walk me through that process a little bit?

 I was received into the Church two and a half years ago.
 Best day of my life, although every day after that has been pretty good, too.
 I was raised as a Protestant, and my parents were very faithful people; and they taught us to read the Bible and love and respect life.
 I learned about Jesus Christ as a Protestant.